Love Nature: History

-International expansion
+International

 On July 14, 2008, then owners High Fidelity HDTV, announced that it had reached an agreement with Cameron Thomson Group to distribute then Oasis HD, throughout Europe.
 Although the channel did not launch internationally as planned.

-On December 14, 2015, Blue Ant Media and Smithsonian Networks jointly announced that it was partnering in a new joint venture called Blue Skye Entertainment, with the new company focusing on developing and distributing 4K Ultra HD wildlife and nature programming globally via SVOD and linear television services under the Love Nature brand and Smithsonian Network's stand-alone streaming service, Smithsonian Earth.
+On December 14, 2015, Blue Ant Media and Smithsonian Networks jointly announced that it was partnering in a new joint venture called Blue Skye Entertainment, with the new company focusing on developing and distributing 4K Ultra HD wildlife and nature programming globally via Subscription Video on Demand (SVOD) and linear television services under the Love Nature brand and Smithsonian Networks' stand-alone streaming service, Smithsonian Earth.
 The new company's first product launch came with the launch of the Love Nature SVOD streaming service, which launched in 32 countries at launch, in February 2016.

 The channel's first international linear television distribution agreement was signed with StarHub TV in Singapore in November 2016.

-The channel launched on Virgin Media on channels 293 and 294 in the United Kingdom on 21 July 2018.
-They were removed from Virgin Media on 4 December 2020.
-Most of the programmes that aired on the channel moved to Sky Nature.

-The channel launched on Ziggo on channel 205 in the Netherlands on 1 February 2019.

-The channel launched on MyTV SUPER on channels 402 and 403 in Hong Kong on 11 March 2019, available in HD and 4K formats.

-The channel launched on Unifi TV on channel 502 in Malaysia and channel 746 in the United States on 15 January 2020, available in HD and 4K formats.

-The channel launched on AIS Play on channel 505 in Thailand on 1 August 2020, available in HD and 4K formats.

-The channel launched on SkyCable on Channel 192 in Philippines on March 28, 2022 available soon in HD format.

-The channel launched on Astro in Malaysia on 15 January 2023, available in HD (Channel 558) and 4K (Channel 549).
-The HD Version later soon moved to channel 550 on 1 February 2023.

-The channel launched on Amazon Freevee in the USA on 22 October 2022, included with an Amazon Prime Membership.
+Since the global launch, the channel expanded to Europe, the United Kingdom and Ireland, Southeast Asia, Hong Kong, Macau, Taiwan, the Middle East and Africa.
+The channel was also launched as free ad-supported TV channels across the United States.